- Retinol is a powerful anti-aging solution but it can cause side effects in all skin types.

 Retinols are available in the form of creams, moisturizers and serums.

 Retinol creams are formulated with moisturizing ingredients to cause less irritation than the typical retinol serum.
 They may include skin-soothing vitamin E and colloidal oatmeal along with other anti-aging ingredients such as peptides and squalane.
+Retinol creams are designed to be used in conjunction with your regular moisturizer and are well tolerated by dry and combination skin types.

 A retinol-containing moisturizer works well for dry skin as it includes nourishing, hydrating ingredients to counteract the retinol’s drying effects.
+They offer more moisturizing benefits than retinol creams, so you won’t have to use a separate moisturizer after application.

 How to Use Retinol on Sensitive Skin